 - A. The different levels of inputs to valuation techniques used to measure fair value of financial and non-financial instruments have been defined as follows: - Level 1: Quoted prices (unadjusted) in active markets for identical assets or liabilities that the entity can access at the measurement date.
-A market is regarded as active where a market in which transactions for the asset or liability take place with sufficient frequency and volume to provide pricing information on an ongoing basis. - Level 2: Inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly or indirectly. - Level 3: Unobservable inputs for the asset or liability. - B. There were no financial instruments measured at fair value recognized at March 31, 2019, December 31, 2018 and March 31, 2018. - C. For the three months ended March 31, 2019 and 2018, there was no transfer between Level 1 and Level 2. - D. Financial instruments not measured at fair value
+A market is regarded as active where a market in which transactions for the asset or liability take place with sufficient frequency and volume to provide pricing information on an ongoing basis. - Level 2: Inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly or indirectly. - Level 3: Unobservable inputs for the asset or liability. - B. There were no financial instruments measured at fair value recognized as at March 31, 2020, December 31, 2019 and March 31, 2019. - C. For the three months ended March 31, 2020 and 2019, there was no transfer between Level 1 and Level 2. - D. Financial instruments not measured at fair value